 7. Special needs

 Many people wonder how I manage all the care and appointments for Fulton and Teddy amidst everything else.
 Certainly, having them in school means I’m getting more time at home to homeschool, pick up, run errands, etc. Fulton’s nurses are a God send.
 I feel like my life has margins now.
 Medical appointments usually get scheduled so far in advance, we can work our weeks around them without much thought.
 The only time the needs of the boys becomes all consuming is when one is sick, hospitalized, or we are facing an insurance problem.
 The later requires so much back and forth on the phone with so many people it usually become a full time job.
 But so much of raising Fulton and Teddy is simply habit and routine now.
 It doesn’t feel like the amount of work most people seem to assume it is, at least not any more.
 I probably would’ve said otherwise last year at this time.
+In this regard, I realize that outside help, in our case nursing, makes managing our home so much easier.
+Your family might not need nursing, but I always recommend moms consider outside help for balancing everything.

 How do you feed and care for your family?
 Write it down then link it up below!
 Or don’t and just share a regular Quick Takes; that’s fine too!
 Be sure to include a link back to this post so your readers can find the rest of the Quick Takes.
 I look forward to reading your posts!